macleginn/nocacoda/content/langpages/34_IndonesianStandard.md

 ## Indonesian (Standard)

-Contributed by Ivan Netkachev.
+Contributed by Netkachev, Ivan.
 The data were gathered in 2022.

 ### How to cite